arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 accesses a message via IMAP and half a second later via JMAP, then the message may have been deleted.

-The client requests the URL of the JMAP server by issuing ENABLE JMAPACCESS while in authenticated or selected state.

-When the server issues ENABLED JMAPACCESS, the server considers the way the client authenticated.
+When the server processes the client's LOGIN/AUTHENTICATE command and enters Authenticated state, the server considers the way the client authenticated.
 If the same authentication would work with the JMAP server, then the server MUST also send an untagged OK response with a JMAPACCESS response code containing a link to the JMAP server.

-If the authentication would not succeed with the JMAP server, then the server SHOULD send an untagged OK response with human-readable text to help client developers understand why this authentication would not work with the JMAP server.
-In this case, the human-readable text MUST NOT contain any personal data, or other data that cannot be forwarded to the client developers.
+If the authentication would not succeed with the JMAP server, then the server SHOULD send an untagged OK response with a DEBUGGING response code and some human-readable text to help client developers understand why this authentication would not work with the JMAP server.

 Some authentication methods use tokens that change depending on time or sequence.
 One-time passwords (see {{RFC2444}}) and Oauth (see